The 10 most innovative robotics companies in 2022

 For making robot delivery work for small businesses

 Since launching in summer 2020, Coco has grown to more than 120 employees and operates its remote-operated delivery “robots” across Los Angeles and beyond.
 With 1,000 “devices” making deliveries for 50-plus restaurant brands, ghost kitchens, convenience and liquor stores, groceries, and small businesses, Coco claims to be the largest robotic delivery service in the industry.
-After raising a $36 million Series A in August, Coco announced a planned expansion into Miami in early 2022 and launches in at least five major U.S. cities in the first half of 2022.
+After raising a $36 million Series A in August, Coco announced a planned expansion into Miami in early 2022 and launches in at least five other major U.S. cities in the first half of 2022.